 In this issue, we start with the sampling assumptions of the time series: equal spacing and completeness.
 Then we consider a time series with missing values and discuss how to represent them in Excel, with the aid of NumXL processing.
 Finally, we look at unequally-spaced time series, how they come into existence, how they are related to the missing values scenario, and what to do with them.

-Furthermore, the time-unit for a sampling period (i.e. step) between two consecutive observations can be either absolute (e.g. daily, weekly, monthly, or annual), or based on a holiday calendar (i.e. adjusted for weekend and holidays).
-For example, a daily financial time series of IBM stock closing prices is based on the NYSE holidays calendar, so each observation is taken on a NYSE trading day (open/close).
+Furthermore, the time-unit for a sampling period (i.e. step) between two consecutive observations can be either absolute (e.g. daily, weekly, monthly, or annual), or based on a holiday calendar (i.e. adjusted for weekends and holidays).
+For example, a daily financial time series of IBM stock closing prices are based on the NYSE holidays calendar, so each observation is taken on an NYSE trading day (open/close).

 With respect to time series modeling and forecasting, it is not important whether we use absolute time or if we adjust for weekends and holidays.
 What is important is how we interpret the out-of-sample dates, as they too are based on the same sampling method.

 Next, let’s examine some cases where the input time series is not so perfect.

 In some situations, one or more observation dates yield invalid or missing values.
 These values are designated as “Not a Number values” or NaN for short.
 In Excel, NaN is identified by the special “#N/A” representation, and few built-in functions can be used to detect (e.g. NA (), ISNA (.), IFERROR (.), etc.) or ignore them (e.g. MIN (.), MAX (.)), and other functions are not supported.